 Frequently Asked Questions: College Resume Examples and Advice

-Even though employment is projected to increase within promising industries like IT, companies within these sectors continue to scale back hiring efforts and cut jobs.
-In such a competitive market, aligning your resume with each job description is key.
+In a competitive job market, aligning your resume with each job posting is key.
 Your resume must show that you’re qualified and demonstrate how you meet the employer’s needs.

-For instance, suppose you’re applying for an internship, and the company is looking for someone to support its social media marketing efforts.
-In that case, you would highlight any experience you have managing social media pages, growing a following, and increasing audience engagement.
+For instance, suppose you’re applying for an internship, and the company is seeking someone to support its social media marketing.
+In that case, you would highlight any experience managing social media pages, growing a following, and increasing audience engagement.

 A combination resume is the best choice for college students as it highlights your most impressive skills first, whether that’s leadership, coding, or project management.
 This is especially helpful if you haven’t had any relevant jobs yet.
-In this format, the work history section can come last, rounding out your resume by providing a look at any relevant past experiences you have.
+In this format, the work history section can come last, rounding out your resume by looking at any relevant past experiences.

 Expert advice: include a cover letter with your resume

-Your application is incomplete without a cover letter.
-When you can, always take the opportunity to write one and describe how your passions and skills align with the needs of the employer.
-Especially if you lack any professional experience, a cover letter is the best way to explain how your education and extracurricular activities have prepared you.
+Your application is incomplete without a cover letter describing how your passions and skills align with the needs of the employer.
+Especially if you lack professional experience, a cover letter is the best way to explain how your education and extracurricular activities have prepared you.

 Check Out Related Examples